flhofer/dell_TB16_firmware/README.md

 ![TB16 Ports Image](images/ports.png)

 ### 1. HDMI
-This is a HDMI 1.4a standard port and supports up to 4K (3840x2160) resolution at 24/30Hz.
+This HDMI 1.4a standard port supports up to 4K (3840x2160) resolution at 24/30Hz.
 I tested QHD (2560x1440@60Hz).
 If MST and Cable NVM are not up to date, it may show black, not always wake up, or not work at all.
 According to Dell, it does not support HDCP, while kernel output says `HDCP version: HDCP1.4`.
 To be checked

 ### 2. VGA
 Standard traditional VGA, up to Wide-Full-HD 1920 x 1200 @ 60.
 Works, tested Full-HD 1920 x 1200 @ 60Hz

 ### 3. + 4 	DisplayPort (DP) and mini-DisplayPort (mDP)
 These ports are v1.2 compliant and typically support Full-HD 3840 x 2160 @ 60Hz, and Daisy Chaining.
 Mini-DP or DP may casually stop working without the latest Cable NVM.
+Again, Dell says it does not support HDCP, while kernel output says `HDCP version: HDCP1.4`.
+To be checked

 ### 5. RJ45 Gigabit Ethernet
 Generic RTL8153 Gigabit Ethernet controller.
 No surprises.
 However, it may have issues waking up from deep sleep (suspend) if the ASMedia USB controller firmware is not up-to-date.
 The problem can also be solved by detaching and re-registering the controller on the PCI bus via script.